 An applicant should be advised of the option to waive the requirement to supply a schedule early on in the process, so that the agency does not waste processing time working on a schedule when the applicant does not require one.

 Charges estimate notice (CEN)

-A CEN is a written estimate of how much the processing of an access application is likely to cost, including any access charges.
-It is important that agencies issue CENs before the end of the processing period.
+A CEN is a written estimate of the likely processing and access charges.
+CENs must be given to the applicant before the end of the processing period.
 Extra time requested under section 35 of the RTI Act (the further specified period) does not count as part of the processing period.
 See the How to Calculate Timeframes guideline for more information.

 - decide if any processing or access charges are payable for the application; and

 - estimate the amount of those charges.